smart-on-fhir/cumulus-etl/docs/chart-review.md

 (Obviously, modify as needed to select the documents you care about.)

-You'll notice we are defining two columns: patient_id and docref_id (those must be the names).
+You'll notice we are defining two columns: patient_id and docref_id (the tool accepts a variety of column names that would make sense - like subject_ref, documentreference_id, etc).

 Then, pass in an argument like `--anon-docrefs /in/docrefs.csv`.
 Upload mode will reverse-engineer the original document IDs and export them from your EHR.